nrwl/nx/nx-dev/nx-dev/public/documentation/shared/configuration/projectjson.md

 You can select a configuration like this: `nx build mylib --configuration=production` or `nx run mylib:build:configuration=production`.

-The following show how the executor options get constructed:
+The following code snippet shows how the executor options get constructed:

 ```javascript
 require(`@nrwl/jest`).executors['jest']({ ...options, ...selectedConfiguration, ...commandLineArgs }